 If the Authentication frame with the MMPDU fragment is correctly received by the MAC, it shall invoke the MLME-MMPDU-FRAGMENT.indication to deliver the contents of the Authentication frame to the SME.

-A STA SME that receives a MLME-AUTHENTICATE.indication shall process received MMPDU fragment using the MMPDU Fragmentation Information field in the Authentication frame by processing the Fragment Number and More Fragments fields to reassemble the frame body of the Authentication frame.
+A STA SME that receives a MLME-AUTHENTICATE.indication shall process received MMPDU fragments using the MMPDU Fragmentation Information field in the Authentication frame by processing the Fragment Number and More Fragments fields to reassemble the frame body of the Authentication frame.

-If the STA SME determines that it did not receive anMMPDU fragment, it may invoke an MLME-AUTHETNICATEresponse primitive to request the MAC to request the peer STA to retransmit the missing MMPDU fragment.
+If the STA SME determines that it did not receive anMMPDU fragment, it may invoke an MLME-AUTHETNICATE.response primitive to request the MAC to request the peer STA to retransmit the missing MMPDU fragment.
 The MMPDU Fragmentation Information field in the Authentication frame is set as follows:

 The Authentication Algorithm Number and Transaction Sequence Number fields are set to the values from the missing fragment.